 On this hot September day, I walked into the Burn Center

 I recognize and realize that many who enter don't make it out.

 It's heartbreaking.
 I noticed another family in the waiting room,

 and my heart hurt for them.
-I wanted to reach and
+I wanted to reach out and

 assure them that somehow everything was going to be alright.

-I wanted to tell them that they were in a wonderful Burn Center
+I wanted to tell them they were in an excellent Burn Center